DiODeProject/MuMoT/README.md

     jupyter nbextension enable --py widgetsnbextension --sys-prefix
     ```

-**STILL NEEDED?**
-* if installed on Linux system you need to delete the following line (on macOS you can skip this step): - appnope=0.1.0=py35_0 as it is macOS specific (this is the first line under dependencies in the environment.yml file).
-* If you are using Ubuntu 16.04 or Mac osX the package graphviz is probably not working correctly (when installed via pip - this is done when creating the environment via the environment.yml file).
-This can be resolved by installing it again by typing: `sudo apt-get install graphviz` (Ubuntu) or `conda install graphviz` (Mac) in a terminal (you need to have root permissions, and make sure you have already run `activate MumotEnv`)

 ### (Optional) Enable tables of contents for individual Notebooks

 Hyperlinked tables of contents can be userful when viewing longer Notebooks such as the [MuMoT User Manual](docs/MuMoTuserManual.ipynb).